marocss/develop-in-swift-tutorials/docs/appdesign.md

 #### Step 2
 Choose essential features and set the rest aside.
 Example:
-For an app that encourages a habit of being grateful one feature that is critical might be adding an entry — details about a time the user felt greatful.
+For an app that encourages a habit of being grateful one feature that is critical might be adding an entry — details about a time the user felt grateful.

 #### Step 3
 For each essential feature, write ideas for how to bring it into the app.